-The Camargue is famous as one of the best birding areas in Western Europe and is home to a diverse range of birds including 15,000 pairs of Greater Flamingo, Gull-billed, Whiskered and Caspian Terns, Slender-billed Gulls, Western Swamphen, Black-crowned Night Heron, Little Bittern, European Roller, Pin-tailed Sandgrouse, Short-toed Snake Eagle and many more.
+The Camargue is famous as one of the best birding areas in Western Europe and home to a diverse range of birds including Greater Flamingo, Gull-billed, Whiskered and Caspian Terns, Slender-billed Gulls, Western Swamphen, Black-crowned Night Heron, Little Bittern, European Roller, Pin-tailed Sandgrouse, Little Bustard, Bonelli’s Eagle, Short-toed Snake Eagle and many more.

 Tour Leader: Steve Grimwade